martincf/westkirbyartscentre/_events/2021-09-03-peter-morton.md

 > “An independent spirit, an old school troubadour…he continues his merry niche” – froots magazine

 > “Pete is probably best known for writing ‘Another Train’ but that is just the very tip of the iceberg. ” – FATEA magazine

-The venue is situated in Brookfield Gardens on the site of the old Unitarian Church.
-Access from the street is via a flight of steps with, currently, no ramped access for wheelchairs.
-Park for free after 6.30pm at West Kirby Concourse, only 4 minutes walk away, as there is no on street parking available at the venue.
-Licensed bar available.